-The pump station would include two pumps (minimum of 3 hp each), one of the pumps is a standby, and would be housed in a building.
-It is assumed the pumps and piping would be installed with capacity to meet all water demand for the Crystal Lake Estates Subdivision, since the incremental cost would be relatively small, and it would provide operational flexibility.
+The pump station would include two pumps (minimum 13 hp each), one of the pumps is a standby, and would be housed in a building.
+It is assumed the pumps and piping would be installed with capacity to meet all water demand for the Indian Springs PWS, since the incremental cost would be relatively small, and would provide operational flexibility.

-This alternative involves regionalization by definition, since the Crystal Lake PWS would obtain drinking water from an existing larger supplier.
-It is possible the Crystal Lake PWS could turn over provision of drinking water to the City of Livingston instead of purchasing water.
-Other non-compliant systems have not been identified near Crystal Lake PWS or along the pipeline route, so there is little chance to share in implementation of this alternative.
+This alternative has limited opportunity for regionalization in that the Lake Livingston WSSSC could possibly turn over provision of drinking water to the Wilson Lake Estates PWS instead of installing its own new well.
+Other non-compliant systems have not been identified near Indian Springs PWS or along the pipeline route, so there is little chance to share in implementation of this alternative.

 The estimated capital cost for this alternative includes constructing the pipeline, pump station, and storage tank.
-The estimated O&M cost for this alternative includes the purchase price for the treated water minus the cost related to current operation of the Crystal Lake PWS well, plus maintenance cost for the pipeline, and power and O&M labor and materials for the pump station.
-The estimated capital cost for this alternative is \$712,072, and the alternatives' estimated annual O&M cost is \$20,576.
+The estimated O&M cost for this alternative are related to maintenance cost for the pipeline, and power and O&M labor and materials for the pump station, storage.
+The estimated capital cost for this alternative is \$1.46 million, and the alternatives' estimated annual O&M cost is \$75,003.

 The reliability of adequate amounts of compliant water under this alternative should be good.
-City of Livingston provides treated surface water on a large scale, facilitating adequate O&M resources.
-From the perspective of the Lake Livingston WSSSC, this alternative would be characterized as easy to operate and repair, since O&M and repair of pipelines and pump stations is well understood.
-Lake Livingston WSSSC personnel have experience with O&M of wells, pipelines, and pump stations.
-If the decision were made to perform blending, then the operational complexity would increase.
+From the perspective of the Lake Livingston WSSSC, this alternative would be characterized as easy to operate and repair, since O&M and repair of pipelines and pumps stations is well understood, and Lake Livingston WSSSC currently operates pumps and wells.